unknown

 Getting better at something doesn’t always require adding skills or knowledge.

-You can become a better musician by changing how you spend your time and energy, instead of practicing more hours.
+You can become a better musician by changing how you spend your time, instead of practicing more hours.

-In this post, I address what I think is the single most important thing you can do to improve your musicianship, and it doesn’t involve adding any new skills or knowledge.
+The single most important thing you can do to improve your musicianship doesn’t involve adding any new skills.

 How it Works

-During the moment you’re playing, you may not have a clue what you actually sound like.
+When you’re playing, you only hear what you sound like partly.
 When you listen back, you perceive something closer to what you actually sound like.
-You want to be able to hear how you really sound, not how you think you sound in the moment you’re playing.

-When you hear things you don’t like in your recordings, make a note to refrain from those bad habits in the future.
+When you hear unforced errors in your recordings, make a note to refrain from them in the future.

--If you hear yourself using the same lick over and over again, make a note to limit your use of that lick.
+-If you hear yourself using the same lick over and over again, make a note to limit it.

 -If you always play flat in third position, make a note of it.

 -Notice your rhythm.
 Do you rush or drag?
-Notice it first and then stop doing it.
+Notice it and then change it.

-By becoming aware of unconscious habits and actively rooting them out, you’ll improve, and as you continue to listen to recordings, you will see evidence of that progress.
+By becoming aware of unconscious habits and actively rooting them out, you’ll improve, and as you continue to listen to recordings, you will see that progress.

-If you begin to regularly listen to recordings of yourself, I guarantee you will quickly start to see measurable improvement in your playing.
+If you regularly listen to recordings of yourself, you will quickly see improvement in your playing.

-Of course, if you’re really interested in accelerating your musical growth, there’s no substituting the level of support and accountability you can get from a private teacher.
+If you’re interested in accelerating your musical growth, there’s no substituting the support and accountability you can get from a private teacher.

-Right now you can take a free private lesson with me when you sign up for a one month trial of my premium home study course.
-One lesson can do a lot in terms of helping you focus and getting you on a straighter path to your goals.
+You can take a free private lesson with me when you sign up for a trial of my online Zoom gym.
+Even One lesson can put you on a straighter path to your goals.

 Learn More Here.